Facts about safe warming of breast milk and formula in baby bottles

 It is safe to heat baby bottles in microwave if temperature is observed

 In the microwave, the bottle gets warm really quickly and if you are not careful, you may overheat the bottle and risk burning your baby.
-This is why we invented milkymeter! milkymeter tells you when the bottle is ready and you should open the microwave.
+This is why health care professionals such as patients.info advise you to shake the bottle well before testing the temperature to make sure that the formula is not too hot.

 When using milkymeter you can heat the bottle safely in the microwave and feed baby in seconds.
 Without the risk of burns from too high temperatures and with all the important nutrients preserved in the milk.